Andressance/Andressance/README.md

 ## About me:
 Hi there! 👋
 I'm a Computer Engineering student and developer with a focus on both frontend and backend development.
-I work with Java, Python, C, C#, Haskell, HTML, CSS, JavaScript and TypeScript, and I have some experience with PostgreSQL.
+I work with Java, Python, C, C#, HTML, CSS, JavaScript and TypeScript, and PostgreSQL.

-I also develop games using Godot (GDScript & C#) and love bringing ideas to life through code — whether it's a web app or a retro-style game.
+I also develop games using Godot and love bringing ideas to life through code.

 Always learning, always building.